dmrom7/geogbrowns/content/event/2021-11-09-Christmass_decoration/index.md

   postcode:
   country: United Kingdom

 summary: We plan to take out the Christmas decorations out of the closet and decorate Browns common room.
-Wednesday 17th November - 5pm!
+Do some origami decorations and network.
+Wednesday 24th November - 5pm!
 Feel free to join us and help out!
 abstract: ""

 # Talk start and end times.